jim-schwoebel/youtube_scrape/README.md

 This is good for emotional labels (angry, happy, sad, etc.) to be further processed, or just any video with sounds that we'd like to look further into.

-# making playlists
+## making playlists

-To make a playlist:
+To begin making a playlist:

     cd ~
     cd youtube_scrape